towersvault/shinpokered/README.md

   - Cinnabar/seafoam islands coast glitch fixed (no more missingo or artificially loading pokemon data)
   - Catching a transformed pokemon no longer defaults to catching a ditto
   - Vending machine now checks for the correct amount of money
-  - Prevented byte overflow when determining the trash can with 2nd switch in vermillion gym
+  - Prevented byte overflow when determining the trash can with 2nd switch in vermilion gym
   - Hidden nugget in safari entrance now obtainable
   - Slot machine reel bug fixed
   - Fixed oversights in reel functionality to better match Gamfreak's intent